My last post defined sexual fulfillment.

 You value who they really are as a PERSON.

-This is why you want to reach out through various ACTS of affection.
-You want to spend time together talking and doing things and physically EMBRACING in different ways.
+This is why you want to reach out through various act of affection.
+You want to spend time together talking and doing things and physically embracing in different ways.

 Being in love with how YOU feel.